tisyamukherjee/skincare_ingredient_analyzer/README.md

 ## Usage

-To use the tool, provide a string of ingredients as input, and the tool will return a JSON file with products that share at least 50% similarity in ingredients.
+To use the tool, provide a string of ingredients as input, and the tool will return products that share at least 50% similarity in ingredients.